Cost to Remove Tile in Residential Construction

 How long does tile removal take?

-A typical 100 sq ft kitchen floor comes up in one workday, plus a half-day for clean-up.
-Complex patterns or heated floors add time.
+A typical 100 sq ft kitchen floor can be removed in one workday, with additional time for clean-up.

 Can I stay in my home during removal?